epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 The i2c-debug applicaiton will read the address on i2c which will cause the manager to send a RPU_NORMAL_MODE signal on the DTR pair and end the p2p connection, to stay in p2p the bus address must not be read.

-## Cmd 16 from a Raspberry Pi set p2p mode
+## Cmd 3 from a Raspberry Pi set p2p mode

-An R-Pi host can do it with SMBus, lets try with two RPUpi boards.
+An R-Pi host can change the the bootload address and then set the point to point mode with SMBus.

 ```
 python3